zzot/semi-static/README.markdown

 not running the thing on a server like [GitHub][] [Pages][], and it eliminates a few libraries that I want to use.

-At some point Semi-Static had a sister project, Semi-Live that would serve up data from the data source dynamically, probably via [Rails][].
+At some point Semi-Static had a sister project, Semi-Live, that would serve up data from the data source dynamically, probably via [Rails][].
 I stopped working on it not long after I first started, so don't expect to see it following its sister off to my [projects][] page.